 So I blog.
 I blog for freedom.

-I blog for me, I blog for the future members of my family, the future Riley’s, and those I might not get the chance to meet.
+I blog for myself, and I blog for the future members of my family.
+The future Riley’s, and those I might not get the chance to meet.

 I blog for those that are willing to read.